-CWC 5's reclassification criteria are:
+CWC Hollywood's reclassification criteria are:

-Criteria Kindergarten - 1st grade 2nd grade 3 rd -8 th grade ELPAC Results Overall ELPAC score of 3 or 4 (with Oral Language and Written Language performance levels at a 3 or 4 additionally).
+Criteria Kindergarten - 1st grade 2nd grade 3 rd -5 th grade ELPAC Results Overall ELPAC score of 3 or 4 (with Oral Language and Written Language performance levels at a 3 or 4 additionally).
 Overall ELPAC score of 3 or 4 (with Oral Language and Written Language performance levels at a 3 or 4 additionally).
 Overall ELPAC score of 3 or 4 (with Oral Language and Written Language performance levels at a 3 or 4 additionally).
-Progress Report Progress Report Card Marks of 3 or 4 in ELA OR Meeting or Exceeding in English Language Arts Progress Report Card Marks of 3 or 4 in ELA OR Meeting or Exceeding in English Language Arts Progress Report Card Marks of 3 or 4 (a grade C or better for grades 6th and up) in ELA OR Meeting or Exceeding in English Language Arts Grade Level Benchmarks & ELD Level Benchmark score on all skills assessed on the NWEA MOY or EOY AND Completed early advanced level based on site level benchmark assessments and additional student work samples Benchmark score on all skills assessed on the NWEA MOY or EOY AND Completed early advanced level based on site level benchmark assessments and additional student work samples Met or Exceeded on English Language Arts/Literacy section of CAASPP OR Benchmark score on all skills assessed on the NWEA MOY or EOY assessment AND Completed early advanced level based on site level benchmark assessments and additional student work samples

-Criteria Kindergarten - 1st grade 2nd grade 3 rd -8 th grade Parent Approval Parent Consultation and Approval Parent Consultation and Approval Parent Consultation and Approval LAT (Language Appraisal Team) LAT required to meet to review above criteria When student has met all criteria except report card marks requirement, student may be referred to LAT for reclassification recommendation.
+Progress Report Progress Report Card Marks of Meeting or Exceeding in English Language Arts Progress Report Card Marks of Meeting or Exceeding in English Language Arts Progress Report Card Marks of Meeting or Exceeding in English Language Arts Grade Level Benchmarks & ELD Level Benchmark score on all skills assessed on the NWEA MOY or EOY AND Completed early advanced level based on site level benchmark assessments (e.g., DRA, NWEA, ondemand end-of-unit writing and reading assessments, etc.) and additional student work samples Benchmark score on all skills assessed on the NWEA MOY or EOY AND Completed early advanced level based on site level benchmark assessments (e.g., DRA, NWEA, ondemand end-of-unit writing and reading assessments, etc.) and additional student work samples Met or Exceeded on English Language Arts/Literacy section of CAASPP OR Benchmark score on all skills assessed on the NWEA MOY or EOY assessment AND Completed early advanced level based on site level benchmark assessments (e.g., DRA, NWEA, ondemand end-of-unit writing and reading assessments, etc.) and additional student work samples Parent Approval Parent Consultation and Approval Parent Consultation and Approval Parent Consultation and Approval LAT (Language Appraisal Team) LAT required to meet to review above criteria When student has met all criteria except report card marks requirement, student may be referred to LAT for reclassification recommendation.
 Consult with school personnel.

-RECLASSIFICATION GOAL: It is CWC 5's goal that students will be reclassified within three years through targeted instruction and assessment.
-For students enrolled at CWC 5 beginning in transitional kindergarten, this will allow for re-designation well before they are designated an LTEL.
-For students who are enrolled in subsequent years whose language development is still in the beginning or early intermediate stage, students will be provided additional intervention with a goal that they will stay on target to advance 1-2 levels or more per year such that they can be reclassified in their TK-8 career.
-Student's progress toward reclassification will be documented in their cumulative file so that this information could be provided to a students' new school should the student disenroll before being reclassified.
+RECLASSIFICATION GOAL: It is CWC Hollywood's goal that students are reclassified within three (3) years through targeted instruction and assessment.
+For students enrolled at CWC Hollywood beginning in transitional kindergarten, this allows for re-designation well before they are designated an LTEL.
+For students who are enrolled in subsequent years whose language development is still in the beginning or early intermediate stage, students are provided additional intervention with a goal that they will stay on target to advance 1-2 levels or more per year such that they can be reclassified in their TK-5 career.
+Students' progress toward reclassification is documented in their cumulative files so that this information can be provided to a student's new schools should that student disenroll before being reclassified.